GluStu/MiniSH/README.md

 pip install -r requirements.txt

 # Run the startup script
-./your_project.sh
+./your_program.sh

-If ./your_project.sh doesn’t run, make it executable first: chmod +x your_project.sh
+If ./your_project.sh doesn’t run, make it executable first: chmod +x your_program.sh

 # Enter your Gemini API key when prompted

-Wanr to use LLM:
+Wanna to use LLM?:
 command:
 ai "your query"